 Time is often thought to be a universal concept, one of the few immutable truths that help provide stability in an increasing complex world.
-The belief that the existence of the phenomena of 'time', and the way it is both perceived and measured, is constant through out the world is reinforced by constructs such as the International Dateline.
-Nevertheless, many writers have shown this assumption to be fundamentally incorrect (eg. Thompson, 1967; Whitrow, 1989; Priestley, 1964; Hall, 1959).
-Diverse notions about time have been identified, and the ways it is constructed, used and interpreted may hold widely differing connotations, both between and within societies (Bloch, 1977: Griffiths, 1999).
+The belief that the existence of the phenomenon of 'time', and the way it is both perceived and measured, is constant throughout the world is reinforced by constructs such as the International Dateline.

+Nevertheless, many writers have shown this assumption to be fundamentally incorrect (eg. Thompson 1967; Whitrow 1989; Priestley 1964; Hall 1959).
+Diverse notions about time have been identified, and the ways it is constructed, used and interpreted may hold widely differing connotations, both between and within societies (Bloch 1977; Griffiths 1999).

 Such concepts may be mirrored in a society's language.
-For the Hopi, they were found to be embedded in their social life and behaviour rather than externalised as a precise category; they had no word for the concept of time in their language (Whorf, 1971).
+For the Hopi, a native American group studied by the anthropologist and linguist Whorf, they were found to be embedded in their social life and behaviour rather than externalised as a precise category; they had no word equivalent to our concept of time in their language (Whorf 1971).
 In contrast, the lineal, forward moving notion of time forms an integral part of the English grammar in adverbs and tenses; in the vocabulary, time is accurately divided into seconds, hours, days and it is metaphorically referred to as passing or flowing.

 The ways in which time is conceptualised and used can communicate powerful messages.
 In English it has been externalised, is tangible, a commodity that can be 'bought' and 'sold', 'saved', 'measured', 'wasted', or 'lost'.
-It is compartmentalised, time is allocated for work, leisure and sleep, and it is used sequentially; it is valued objectively and personally, carefully guarded, and individuals becoming angry if 'their' time is unnecessarily wasted (Hall, 1959, 1976), ideas which, it will be seen, are inter-weaved within hospital work.
+It is compartmentalised, time is allocated for work, leisure and sleep, and it is used sequentially; it is valued objectively and personally, carefully guarded, and individuals becoming angry if 'their' time is unnecessarily wasted (Hall 1959, 1976), ideas which, it will be seen, are interweaved within hospital work.

-Such notions are not created individually but are "culturally constructed and culturally represented", forming collective representations that act as "a mirror of that society's social reality" (Durkheim, 1915).
+Such notions are not created individually but are 'culturally constructed and culturally represented', forming collective representations that act as 'a mirror of that society's social reality' (Durkheim 1915).
 An understanding of how time was conceived within the hospital and within caseload practice reflect underlying notions that influence the nature of the services provided.
-However, as both were situated within the durée (Giddens, 1987) of daily life, this must first be addressed.
+However, as both were situated within the durée (Giddens 1987) of daily life, this must first be addressed.

-Time in modernity
+Time in Modernity

 The way time is conceived of and used in modern society had been strongly shaped by the influences of religion and technology.
-Judaeo-Christian beliefs stress the notion of irreversible time; 'switched on' at creation , to be 'turned off' in the future, and the 16th century Protestant work ethic (Weber, 1976), placed a high value on the industrious use of time for spiritual rather than material rewards.
-Such notions, reinforced by puritanical preachers and social reformers, were subsequently internalised during the Victorian era (Thompson, 1967), promoted with the 'professionaliation' of midwifery (Heagerty, 1997), and remain in the idea of nursing and midwifery sometimes being considered as vocational work.
+Judaeo-Christian beliefs stress the notion of irreversible time; 'switched on' at creation, to be 'turned off' in the future, and the 16th Century Protestant work ethic (Weber 1976), placed a high value on the industrious use of time for spiritual rather than material rewards.
+Such notions, reinforced by puritanical preachers and social reformers, were subsequently internalised during the Victorian era (Thompson 1967), promoted with the 'professionalisation' of midwifery (Heagerty 1997), and remain in the idea of nursing and midwifery sometimes being considered as vocational work.

 The industrial revolution had a profound effect, with time's 'inexorable passage' being stressed by mechanisation that altered the rhythm of people's lives, negating natural distinctions of time and reducing the element of personal control over work.
 The need for synchronisation of labour meant increasing attention was given to time, with people being paid by the hour not the task.
 Wage labour, and the growth of usury equated time with money and distinguished between private and employer's time.
-Work became a distinct period of time, and time a currency not to be 'passed' but 'spent' (Thompson, 1967).
+Work became a distinct period of time, and time a currency not to be 'passed' but 'spent' (Thompson 1967).